cytoscape/cytoscape-manual/README.md

 ReadTheDocs can present versions of the manual for each Cytoscape release, as identified by GitHub tags.
 For example, given a tag of 3.3, ReadTheDocs will produce a document containing the repository files as they were for Cytoscape 3.3, and will make it available at http://manual.cytoscape.org/en/3.3.
 ReadTheDocs will make a "stable" version of the manual available at http://manual.cytoscape.org/en/stable ... it will resolve to the latest tagged version (ignoring beta versions such as 3.4b1).
 The "latest" version of the manual will be available at http://manual.cytoscape.org/en/latest, and will contain all of the latest GitHub content, irrespective of tagging.

 Note that for a manual under developement, "latest" has been configured as non-public (configurable in ReadTheDocs) so it isn't indexed by Google.

+For anyone interested in how ReadTheDocs works, see [their documentation](https://docs.readthedocs.io/en/stable/).